Call us : 1-246-424-8210

 Key causes and effects:

-• Reducing misuse or wastage of product resources via incentivizing and enhancing best practices and analysing data can decrease: energy wastage/use, wastage of potable water and food, demand for raw materials, and susceptibility to antimicrobial resistance (AMR).
+• Reducing misuse or wastage of product resources via incentivizing and enhancing best practices and analysing data can combat energy wastage, wastage of potable water and food, and susceptibility to antimicrobial resistance (AMR) and other health concerns.

 November 9, 2024Articles, VideoBitEgreen, BitEgreenMarket, BLOOM, Cembiorg, Cleantech, Climate Change, Corporate Purpose, Corporate Social Responsibility–CSR, Corporate-Purpose, Eco-innovation, Environment, Environmental Social Governance–ESG, ExportBarbados, GEF-SGP-UNDP, Global, Global Goals, IDB-LAB, Innovation, SimeraCrawfordSimera Crawford Leave a comment